I love juice, but I also like to have smoothies once in a while.

 This will not replace a blender when it comes to smoothies because it won’t be able to grind large amounts of frozen stuff well.

 For making smoothies, blenders are still the best tool for the job.

-With a slow juicer like this, you can store juice for a couple of days provided that you store it properly, meaning you have to put it on a mason jar filled to the brim so there are no air packets inside.
+With a slow juicer like this, you can store juice for a couple of days provided that you store it properly, meaning you have to put it on a mason jar filled to the brim, so there are no air pockets inside.
 Don’t forget to refrigerate it.

 In terms of extracting juice from leafy greens, this will do a better job compared to a fast centrifugal juicer, as much as 30% more based on tests done by Hurom themselves.